maxinedeandrade/maxinedeandrade/README.md

 Interested in formal verification and low-level programming.
+Ask me about Type Theory (and it's flavors) as well as Category Theory!